How to Avoid Becoming the Holiday Grinch: Sleep Better, Reduce Stress and Enjoy the Season

 Check out some of your favorite podcasts!
 We've put together a list of the best sleep podcasts and calming sounds to help you relax and get ready for a good night's sleep.

-As mentioned before, you may not find the time to crush that workout while hosting family and friends, but physical activity is a great way to provide stress relief during the holiday season and help with sleep.
+As mentioned before, you may not find the time to crush that workout while hosting family and friends, but physical activity is a great way to provide stress relief during the season and help with sleep.

 Plus, be aware of seasonal affective disorder, which can exacerbate feelings of stress and anxiety during the winter months.
+If you know that this time of year is typically hard for you, lean on your friends and family for support.
+Their presence and understanding can make a significant difference in navigating the season..

 Acknowledge When You're Stressed

-If last holiday season was stressful, then you’re probably expecting this year’s family get-together will be with higher stress levels.
+If last season was stressful, then you’re probably expecting this year’s family get-together will be with higher stress levels.
 Hopefully, by including some of the tips from above, this season will be less stressful.

 Set Aside Family Differences